magento/pwa-studio/pwa-devdocs/src/peregrine/reference/targets/wrappable-talons/index.md

 };
  ```

+See the [PWA Studio Target Experiments][] project repository for other documented examples of extensions that use PWA Studio's extensibility framework.

 <!--
 The reference doc content is generated automatically from the source code.
 To update this section, update the doc blocks in the source code